 When you’ve been out scuba diving all day, you’ll have a healthy appetite.
 This page details our food policy and covers supply issues as well as give you an idea of what our meals generally looks like.

-Generally we try to eat local foods, and try to source all our supplies from the local market.
-This is because we put an emphasis on reducing our carbon footprint as much as possible, and because we wish to support local commerce and farmers.
+Generally we try to reduce our carbon footprint as much as possible and support local commerce and farmers.
+This means we eat local foods, and try to source all our supplies from the local market.
 The climate allows fruit and vegetables to grow all year round, but many things are seasonal.
+We have our own vegetable beds, chicken coop and orchard, and try to be as self sufficient as we can be.

-We buy our meat from the local market.
-The local farmers typically have a fairly small number of chicken and pigs.
-These are free-range animals, that walk around freely (you’ll want to watch out if you drive around on a motorbike!
-Pigs are vicious speed bumps!)
+Most days of the week we only serve vegetarian food (on Saturdays night we typically do a barbecue, and here you can have meat if you choose to.)
+When we buy meat, we avoid factory meats.
+Local farmers typically have a small number of free-range chicken and pigs, that walk around freely (you’ll want to watch out if you drive around on a motorbike!)
 The animals eat household leftovers and live non-stressful lives.
 As such they’re really healthy animals, compared to the overly medicated and poorly treated animals known from industrial farming in Europe and America.

 While not fanatical, we try to avoid food additives as much as possible.